ryanpyc27/grasp-cube-sample/README.md

 ## Important Update

+Add real-world deployment code samples.
+The simulation eval workflow is similar to the real-world eval code.
+The reference deployment policy uses the same ACT version as the submodule.

+If your own LeRobot policy fails in simulation, check the `grasp_cube/real/act_policy.py` implementation. **Crucially, LeRobot requires loading data pre- and post-processors in addition to the policy itself.**

 It is recommended to run uv sync each time you pull updates from GitHub.

 Since the LeRobot version has undergone significant changes, we provide a LeRobot branch used by the TAs and have updated the reference for using the LeRobot dataset.